jiesihu/CTE-Net/README.md

 ## Introduction
 We design an efficient classification strategy for paper, **CTE-Net: Automatic COVID-19 Lung Infection Segmentation Boosted by Low-level Features and Fine-grained Textures**.
 Specifically, we design a channel tuning strategy and fine-grain texture enhancing unit to improve COVID-19 infection segmentation.
+The model is built based on the MONAI framework.

 ## Usage
 ### Installation